The First Question

 Do you offer a sample edit?

-For full manuscript projects, HYPHEN offers a complimentary five-page edit and accompanying critique.
+For full manuscript projects, HYPHEN offers a complimentary five-page edit and accompanying critique if requested.

 What is the timeline for edits?
 Can you work more quickly?